Divergence/framework/readme.md

     * Built with basic class inheritance in mind.

 * Controllers
-    * Integrated CRUD controllers load templates or JSON depending on the response mode.
+    * Psr7 compatible controllers.
+    * Pre-made REST API controllers allow you to build APIs rapidly.
+    * 100% Unit test coverage for filters, sorters, and conditions go ive you peace of mind.
     * Build HTTP APIs in minutes by extending `RecordsRequestHandler` and setting the one config variable: the name of your model class.
     * Use a pre-made security trait with RecordsRequestHandler or extend it and write in your own permissions.
-    * Reuse permission traits from one model to another.
+    * Standard permissions interface allows reuse of permission traits from one model to another.

  * Templates
+    * Out of the box support for Twig

+ * Media
-    * Out of the box support for Smarty & Dwoo Templates using the Dwoo engine
+    * Out of the box support for a media storage.
-    * Respond with a Template instantly `RequestHandler::respond('/path/to/tpl')`
+    * Automated thumbnail generation for JPEG, GIF, PNG, and PDF.
+    * Built in support for MP4 and WEBM chunkable emitters allowing you to easily host videos with the ability to seek.
+    * Manage media remotely with a built in JSON API using the standard permissions interface for all controllers.
+    * Supports POST and PUT request types for media uploads.

 ### Contributing To Divergence